UPetersen/LibreMonitor/README.md

 LibreMonitor has no affiliation of any kind with Abbott.
 This is a DIY project for research purposes.
 The code provided here might provide wrong results.
 You will have to build your own device and are responsible for the results.
 Use at your own risk.

-##Suggested readings

-[Blog by Pierre Vandevenne](http://type1tennis.blogspot.de) with information on the internals of the Freestyle Libre and suggestions on how to choose slope and offset.
-Without his work all this would probably not have been possible.

 ##What you need to build a LibreMonitor

 ####Hardware